-A regular blockchain is not very energy efficient.
-In fact, the POW (proof of work) protocol which miners work with is based on generating as much computing power as possible, and therefore a high energy consumption!
-On the other hand don’t dismiss the energy use of a fiat currency like a Euro, with all its bank offices that need to be lit and heated, the central computers that manage and control the cash flows, the hundreds of thousands of ATMs that need to be filled and that need to be switched on day and night.
-Is blockchain then perhaps a missed opportunity to take steps in the right direction?
-In other words: aren’t we just, by embracing crypto, replacing one energy-consuming structure with another?
+A regular blockchain network doesn’t normally excel in energy efficiency.
+In fact, the widely used PoW (proof of work) protocol with which miners work is based on generating as much computing power as possible, and therefore has a high energy consumption!
+On the other hand, the actual CO2 emissions for e.g. the Euro or Dollar are also huge.
+The printing of the physical banknotes, the mining and minting of the metal coins, the bank branches that need to be lit and heated, the central computers that control the money flows, the hundreds of thousands of ATMs that are switched on day and night and need to be filled with cash, it all consumes energy!

 Is there another way?

-Yes!
-Gulden uses a second generation blockchain, called POW2.
-By cleverly combining the miners on the one hand and the witnessers on the other hand, a stable and secure network has been created that is way less dependent on just raw computing power.
+Gulden uses a second generation blockchain in which by cleverly combining the miners on the one hand and the witnessers on the other hand, a stable and secure network has been created which is much less dependent on just raw processing power.

 By applying the SIGMA algorithm -which the Gulden miners use-, a lot less processing power is required.
 In addition, SIGMA does not require any expensive specialist equipment; a modern PC is all it takes.
 Because everyone with a desktop computer can mine Gulden, Gulden is also a lot more decentralized than regular networks with, for example, mining pools.
 If you have a roof full of solar panels, you could even mine CO2 neutral!
 More information about SIGMA can be found here.